 Union Oil conducted a site assessment to determine human health and ecological risks on site.

 Chevron Corporation acquired Union Oil Company of California.

 Project applications were submitted to San Luis Obispo City and San Luis Obispo County for remediation and development approvals.

-San Luis Obispo City Council unanimously approves the San Luis Obispo Tank Farm Environmental Impact Report.
-San Luis Obispo County unanimously approves the Conditional Use Permit for remediation and restoration.
+San Luis Obispo City Council unanimously approved the San Luis Obispo Tank Farm Environmental Impact Report.
+San Luis Obispo County unanimously approved the Conditional Use Permit for remediation and restoration.

-Work continues in order to obtain the necessary construction permits from San Luis Obispo County and other agencies to begin remediation and restoration work on the site.
+After obtaining the necessary construction permits from San Luis Obispo County and other agencies, remediation and restoration work began.